Your Right To Be Paid

 Do all workers qualify for overtime?

-There are some types of workers who do not have the right to overtime pay.
-These include workers who live at their workplace, certain salaried employees, and true independent contractors.
-See new rules covering farm workers below.
+Most employees are eligible for overtime pay after 40 hours in a work week including farm and dairy workers.
+Workers who live at their workplace, certain salaried employees, and true independent contractors are not legally required to be paid overtime.
 Sometimes, employers use the words “exempt” and “non-exempt” when referring to whether an employee is entitled to overtime.
-For more information call the Department of Labor and Industries at: (866)219-7321, or see:https://lni.wa.gov/workers-rights/wages/overtime/
+For more information call the Department of Labor and Industries at: (866)219-7321, or see: https://lni.wa.gov/workers-rights/wages/overtime/

 Do I Still Get Overtime If I Choose To Take An Extra Shift?